afiq-aswadi/anki-assistant/README.md

 - The addon outputs suggestions in cloze format.
 You can modify this by changing the prompt in prompts.py.
 - The output format is question,{{c1::answer}} ||| explanation.
 You can modify this by changing the prompt in prompts.py.

+## Planned Features
+- **Prompt Caching**: Cache prompts to avoid repeated API calls.
+Also gives the benefit of adding more context.
+- **Additional context**: Provide additional context to the AI to generate more accurate suggestions. (we could kind of already do this using custom suggestions, but perhaps there is a better way)
+- **Deck indexing** : Index cards in a deck to give improved suggestions.

+## (Un)Planned Features
+These are features that may be useful, but are not currently planned due to not fitting my use case.
+- **Customizable output format**: Allow users to customize the output format of the suggestions.
+- **Model choices**: Use models from different providers to generate suggestions.

 ## Acknowledgements